microsoft/CsWinRT/docs/authoring.md

 As part of the native (C++) support, the WinRT Hosting dlls (WinRT.Host and WinRT.Host.Shim) need to be in the same folder as the native executable.
 For now, users need a special target of their own so MSBuild can place the hosting dlls in the correct place.
 But soon we will implement this so that a package reference to C#/WinRT in the authored component is all that is needed.

 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.

-To do this, **In Visual Studio**, you can right click on the project node on the "Solution Explorer" window, and click "Add", then "New Item".
-Search for the "Text File" template and name your file "YourNativeApp.exe.manifest"; repeat this for the "WinRT.Host.runtimeconfig.json" file.
-This adds the nodes `<Manifest Include=... >` and `<None Include=... >` to your native app's project file -- **you need to update these to have `<DeploymentContent>true</DeploymentContent>` in order for them to be placed in the output directory with your executable**.
+To do this, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
+Search for the "Text File" template and name your file "YourNativeApp.exe.manifest".
+Repeat this for the "WinRT.Host.runtimeconfig.json" file.

+This process adds the nodes `<Manifest Include=... >` and `<None Include=... >` to your native app's project file -- **you need to update these to have `<DeploymentContent>true</DeploymentContent>` for them to be placed in the output directory with your executable**.

 You should read the [hosting docs](https://github.com/microsoft/CsWinRT/blob/master/docs/hosting.md) as well, for more information on these files.

-You'll need to use C++/WinRT to consume the `winmd` too, so make sure you have it installed, and have added `#include <winrt/YourAuthoredLibrary.h>` to the file `pch.h` of the native app.
+You'll need to use [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) to consume the `winmd` too, so make sure you have it installed, and have added `#include <winrt/YourAuthoredLibrary.h>` to the file `pch.h` of the native app.

 In summary, here is the fragment of additions made to the native app's project file:
 ```